NilPointer-Software/bdfd-wiki/src/bdscript/editThread.md

 - `Locked` `(Type: Bool || Flag: Optional)`: Whether to lock this thread or not.
 Note that archived threads can't be locked.
 - `Slowmode` `(Type: Integer || Flag: Optional)`: The slowmode of this channel, expressed in seconds.

+> You can use `!unchanged` as an parameter for the option to remain in its current state.
+>
 ## Example
 ```
 $nomention